Why Your Sketchbook is the Most Powerful Tool You Own (and How to Use It Every Day)

 It doesn’t matter if you're working traditionally with pen, pencil, or watercolor, or digitally with apps like Procreate (yes, your iPad can absolutely be a sketchbook!).
 The spirit is the same: show up, explore, mess up, learn, repeat.

-Every quick study you dash off, every awkward attempt, every rough sketch contributes to your craft.
+Every quick study you dash off, every awkward attempt, and every rough sketch contributes to your craft.
 They teach your hand, your eye, and your heart.

 Here’s how to embrace your sketchbook every day: